How to Cope with Common Causes of Loss

 There are many healthy ways to cope with loss, including:

-- Don't compare your loss to that of others.
-It is important to recognize all forms of loss and that each person experiences loss differently, because loss experienced for any reason can negatively affect your health.
-This is true whether you are coping with the death of a loved one or the loss of friends after a move.
+• Don't compare your loss to that of others.
+It is important to recognize all forms of loss.
+Each person experiences loss differently and will react differently.
+Whether you are coping with the death of a loved one or the loss of friends after a move, the feeling of loss can cause an impact.

-- Stay connected.
-Social support from friends and family decreases stress.
+• Stay connected.
+Friends and family support decreases stress.
 Informal socializing or local support groups for families facing similar challenges can help.
-Social media can also help you stay in touch with old friends, meet new people and access important information.
-This can ease your transition when moving.
+Social media can also help you stay in touch with old friends, meet new people, and access important resources.

-- Get involved in your passions or hobbies.
-Find activities that you enjoy like art, book clubs or sports, if you are able.
+• Get involved in your passions or hobbies.
+Find activities that you enjoy such as art, book clubs or sports.
 This can help you find fulfillment and build your support system by meeting new people.

 It's also important to avoid unhealthy coping behaviors like alcohol and drug use.
 These can make your negative reactions worse or last longer.